How to Bathe a Dog: Complete Step-By-Step

 Now, this is what most dog owners tend to forget when it comes to bathing their dogs.
 Oftentimes, they just tie their dog to their leash and turn on the water.
 This creates a very traumatic experience for your dog and you'll create more problems than solving them.

 You need to prepare your dog for bathing and make it a pleasant experience.
-Take the time to brush your dog's coat before you bathe them.
-Brushing your dog's coat will help avoid matting which can be a very unpleasant experience for your dog.
+Brush your dog's coat before bathing to prevent matting, which can be uncomfortable for them.

 Offer treats as you go along with the bathing process so they always associate it with something positive.